Psychological Healing

 But there is more to life than its literal social obligations.

-The Desire for Love and Recognition
+The Desire for Love and Acceptance

-“Letting the dead bury the dead” means that to live a genuine Christian life we have to give up our psychological desire to make the world—the spiritually “dead”—give us the love and recognition we believe we deserve.
+“Letting the dead bury the dead” means that to live a genuine Christian life we have to give up our psychological desire to make the world—the spiritually “dead”—give us the love and acceptance we believe we deserve.

 Let me explain.